OUR PHILOSOPHY

 Sustainability is a way of life, and something we strive for in our daily living.
 This ideology is a core part of our business.

 Our hives are kept in small, permanent apiaries, within 100km of where we live.
 We manually crush, strain, and bottle our honey, and allow our bees to create their own natural comb in warré hives.
-We don't truck bees around to pollination contracts.
+We don't truck bees around to pollination contracts because we don’t want the stress on our hives or the flavour of random crops in our honey.
 Our workshop and honey shed run on renewable energy.
-These choices mean that we use considerably less energy and machinery than a typical commercial beekeeping operation.
+These choices mean that we use considerably less energy and machinery than a typical commercial beekeeping operation while creating a superior product.

 All of our packaging is recyclable and reusable glass, and our hives are made from locally sourced or high-quality reclaimed timber.
 We paint the exterior of the hives with a blend of beeswax and pure Tung oil.
-Any plastic used is recyclable, and we limit plastic in our business as much as possible (with an aim to remove it all-together).
+Any plastic used is recyclable, and we limit plastic in our business as much as possible.
 We immediately decant the honey into jars and keep it in a cool room so it is never stored in metal or plastic.

 Nearly all of our honey is sold locally to chefs and wineries, or distributed to high-end food stores around Adelaide.